browserengineering/book/book/visual-effects.md

                     backdrop_canvas.getPixel(x, y)))
 ```

-[^real-life-reading-pixels]: In real browsers it's a very bad idea to read
+[^real-life-reading-pixels]: In real browsers it's a bad idea to read
 canvas pixels into memory and manipulate them like this, because it would be
 very slow.
 So APIs such as Skia don't make it convenient to do so.
 (a `skia.Canvas` object does have `peekPixels` and `readPixels` methods that